 They’re the perfect base for a DIY tealight holder!

-The Free Love Heart Cut File
+A Free Love Heart Cut File For You To Use!

 To make the free love heart cut file, I drew this original artwork by hand, then took it into Illustrator on my Mac and made it into a digital file.